restaumatic/purescript-specular/README.md

 attrs :: Attrs -> Prop

--- | Attach a static attribute to the element. attrs :: AttrName -> AttrValue -> Prop
+-- | Attach a static attribute to the element. attr :: AttrName -> AttrValue -> Prop

 -- | Attach CSS classes to the element classes :: [ClassName] -> Prop